samcchin/wardrobify/README.md

 poll from the Wardrobe API of the monolith (Wardrobe) for data - Shoes poll for Bins and Hats poll for Locations.

+Web Page / React Components:
+Shoes / ShoesList.js: Displays the list of created shoes and details, with an option to delete a shoe using the delete button.
+New Shoes / ShoesForm.js: Allows the user to create a new shoe upon submission of the form.
+Hats / HatsList.js: Displays the list of created hats and the details, with an option to delete a hat using the delete button.
+New Hats / HatForm.js: Allows the user to create a new hat upon submission of the form.

 ## Shoes microservice